Gladdy/EasyOpenCL/README.md

 ## EasyOpenCL

 ### Features:
-* A Visual Studio example project with guide on how to specify the include and library folders
 * CMake support for Linux and Mac
 * No exposed OpenCL or manual memory management calls, just the C++ STL.
 * Parametrized kernel types, choose from processing `float`s, `int`s or `char`s on your GPU.